IBM/example-health-jee-openshift/README.md

     In a browser window, navigate to `<hostname>/openapi/ui/`.
 An OpenAPI specification of the endpoints and operations supported by the Java EE application appears.

-14. Generate synthentic patient health records and populate the MySQL database by running the `generate.sh` script in `generate/`.
+15. Generate synthentic patient health records and populate the MySQL database by running the `generate.sh` script in `generate/`.
 Refer to the script's [README](generate/README.md) for instructions on how to run the script.

 	> NOTE: In our testing, the script populates the MySQL database at about 125 patients per hour.

+	> NOTE: This directive in `liberty.xml` is necessary to allow long-running patient load operations via REST:  `<transaction totalTranLifetimeTimeout="3600s"/>`.
+The default timeout of 120 seconds is too short to batch patients at 50 per call, as the current script is configured.

 Once the application is up and running, the OpenAPI UI will allow you to browse the available APIs:

 ![memory](screenshots/s3.png)

 # Open Liberty in OpenShift